 Name (also glycerol or propanetriol) for a colourless, syrupy, trivalent type of alcohol.
-It is produced as a primary and valuable by-product mainly at the beginning of the alcoholic fermentation, mainly by wild yeasts which are typical of vineyards.
-This means that a spontaneous fermentation usually results in higher amounts of glycerine.
-In a controlled fermentation with artificial yeasts, the ratio of glycerol to ethanol (the most common type of alcohol in wine) is about 1 to 12.
-The higher the alcohol content, the higher the glycerol content.
+It is produced as a primary and valuable by-product mainly at the beginning of alcoholic fermentation, above all by wild, vineyard yeasts.
+This means that spontaneous fermentation usually results in higher amounts of glycerol.
+In controlled fermentation with artificial yeasts, the ratio of glycerol to ethanol (the most common type of alcohol in wine) is about 1 to 12.
+The higher the alcohol content, the higher the proportion of glycerol.
 The name is derived from the Greek "glykos" (sweet), as the substance tastes slightly sweet.
-However, it only has a slight influence on the sweetness of a wine.
-A high proportion causes a positively evaluated viscosity (thick liquid) in the wine.
-This is why glycerine is also colloquially called "oil sweet".
+However, it has only a minor influence on the sweetness of a wine.
+A high content causes a positively evaluated viscosity (thick liquid) in the wine.
+That is why glycerine is also colloquially called "oil sweet".

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl